Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ## Import/Require

-An import or a require signals to the compiler that the file needs some more things to works.
+An import or a require signals to the compiler that the file needs some more things to work.
 To write a steps file at least these two things are needed :

 * The pages used in the steps file